h33h/TelegramBackup/README.md

 ### Advanced Tips

-- **Customizing HTML Output**: You can modify the `template.html` file to change how the exported HTML looks
 - **Working with the Database**: The SQLite database can be opened with tools like DB Browser for SQLite if you want to perform custom queries
 - **Automating Backups**: Consider setting up a scheduled task to run the script periodically
 - **Media File Management**: Large media files are stored separately from the database in the `media/` directory, which you can back up independently